 Many studies have shown a connection between gum disease (periodontitis) and heart disease.
 Research suggests that periodontitis may increase the risk of developing heart disease.
 There is also a strong correlation between diabetes and heart disease.

-The gums become inflamed due to the bacteria that causes gingivitis and periodontal disease.
+The gums become inflamed due to the bacteria that cause gingivitis and periodontal disease.
 This same bacteria can get into the bloodstream causing the arteries to build up plaque and harden as well as tiny blood clots to form.

 Recently, researchers found after studying 682 people’s brushing habits that oral hygiene guidelines increased the risk of having or dying from a heart attack, heart failure or stroke by three-fold.